-Whether or not you have a “Hallmark” relationship with your father, it is undeniable that we are influenced with the qualities of our Dad.
+Whether or not you have that “ideal” relationship with your father, it is undeniable that we are greatly influenced with their qualities.
 As an idiom stresses, like father, like son.

 For almost a decade in Selling, I was able to capitalize these three traits which resemble that of Dad’s.
-These made me thrived gracefully in the Selling industry.
+These made me thrive gracefully in the Selling industry.

-Dad is an advocate of alcohol as a social lubricant.
+Dad is an advocate that alcohol is a social lubricant.

 In my father’s words, “Dili gd nimo matag-na ang kaugmaun sa isa ka tawo”.
 I find this trait very useful in prospecting, banking leads and in creating business linkages.
 My father has always proved to me that letting a person feel important does not need any condition.
-I never saw my dad change his social treatment when talking to someone, may that be a friend from college who has now a well-paying job or a hardworking neighbor he believes who will going to be big in time.
-Dad is not a politician.
+I never saw my dad change his social treatment when talking to someone, may that be a friend from college who is now well-paid in his job or an acquaintance from the neighborhood he believes who is going to be big in time.

 I saw him cry.
 I heard him say sorry.
 I witnessed him reprimanded by Mom of being rowdy when drunk.
-I even beheld him off guarded when a friend proved his argument weak during a boozing session.
-These all made him appear to be a strong father to me and made me respect him more.
+I even beheld him off-guarded when a friend proved his argument as weak during a boozing session.
+These all made him appear tough as a father to me.
+These made me respect him even more.
 His being human.
 His being vulnerable, transgressing both the social machismo and the omnipotent-omniscient father image.

 This trait helps me a lot during the entire Selling process.
 That it is ok to let the prospect see how you get disappointed and hurt.
 That it is ok to be sorry.
-That it is alright to be wrong (and recognize what is the correct).
-And that does not make you less of a respectable and tough professional.
+That it is alright to be wrong (to recognize what is the correct) and that does not make you less of a respectable and competent professional.
 Be “You” on the sales table.
-Be a Sales Human than a Salesman.
+Be more of a Sales Human than a Salesman.